-- 1. WHEDA intends to make an application packet available for the HTF program.
+- 1. WHEDA intends to make an application packet available for the HTF program or may rely upon applications submitted for alternative resources where authorized.
 The application will include the scoring criteria, as described but not limited to items on the following pages, application evaluation process, timeline for commitment and expenditure of funds, etc. Materials will be available at: www.wheda.com/Developers/National-Housing-Trust-Fund - 2.
 Applicants will be evaluated by a staff level review committee and will be reviewed and selected with consideration being given to both the below threshold and priority funding criteria.